anacierdem/libdragon-docker/README.md

 This will install all necessary NPM dependencies.
 Then run;

-    npm run download
+    npm run dragonInstall

-to download the pre-built toolchain image from docker hub and start it;
+to download the pre-built toolchain image from docker hub and start it.
+This will also install test bench dependencies into the container.

-    npm run start

 Now it is time to sync the original libdragon repository. (or clone this repo with `--recurse-submodules` in the first place)